Plea bargains hold many advantages for actors in the criminal legal system, not just defendants. Prosecutors and judges stand to gain as well.

 Plea bargains also allow prosecutors to offer good deals to a defendant who could help them in another case.
 For instance, they can offer a deal to someone who, though guilty, is prepared to give testimony about a codefendant or help resolve some other unsolved case.

 Prosecutors may use plea bargains to circumvent laws they either don't agree with or that are very unpopular.
 For instance, a prosecutor may disagree with laws prohibiting possession for personal use of small amounts of marijuana, so the prosecutor's office may have an unwritten policy of giving all such offenders "offers they can't refuse," such as a $25 fine and 10 hours of community service.

 Although more of a benefit to the system as a whole, plea bargains can ease the burdens on local jails (where defendants may be held pending trial) by quickly processing criminal cases and moving convicted defendants to prison or out on probation.
 A plea bargain can also mean shorter sentences for defendants, which eases the burden on local jails and state prisons housing convicted inmates.

 Victims can also benefit from plea bargains, especially when a victim wants to avoid the stress of testifying and facing a perpetrator at a trial.
 A guilty or no contest plea is quicker and also tends to receive less publicity than a trial.

 As a result of the efforts of victims' rights groups, laws in many states now allow victims to have a say in the plea bargaining process.
-Michigan, for example, requires prosecutors to consult with victims before entering into plea bargains.
+Some states require that prosecutors consult with victims before entering into plea bargains.
 In other states, victims have a legal right to come to court and address a judge personally before the judge decides whether to accept a plea bargain.
-Still a third possibility for victims in many states is to consult with the probation officer before the officer prepares the presentence reports that often influence a judge's sentencing decision.
+Still, a third possibility for victims in many states is to consult with the probation officer before the officer prepares the presentence reports that often influence a judge's sentencing decision.